 To help taxpayers, the Government had enabled the Aadhaar authentication method for GST registration.
-With effect from 21 August 2020, the Central Goods and Services Tax Rules had provided that, ‘in cases where Aadhaar authentication is either not opted for by the applicant or when such authentication has failed, the authorised officer has to initiate a physical verification of the premises mandatorily.
-In cases where the physical verification is difficult, the officer can ask the taxpayer to submit additional documents for verification before granting the registration.
+With effect from 21 August 2020, the Central Goods and Services Tax Rules had provided that, ‘in cases where Aadhaar authentication is either not opted for by the applicant or when such authentication has failed, the authorised officer has to initiate a physical verification of the premises mandatorily which is said to be SOP for physical verification under GST.
+In cases where the physical verification is difficult, the officer can ask the taxpayer to submit additional documents for verification before granting the registration under SOP for physical verification of GST registration.
 Furthermore, if the proper officer has not issued any notice within the 21 days, the taxpayer was deemed to be registered under the GST law.’

-However, on 27 November 2020, the Central Board of Indirect Taxes and Customs (CBIC) issued a Standard Operating Procedure (SOP) for verification of taxpayers who were granted deemed registration.
-The department has issued this SOP to ascertain the genuineness of businesses.
+However, on 27 November 2020, the Central Board of Indirect Taxes and Customs (CBIC) issued a Standard Operating Procedure SOP verification which is SOP full form in income tax for taxpayers who were granted deemed registration.
+The department has issued this SOP for GST registration to ascertain the genuineness of businesses.

-To complete the verification of such taxpayers, the following instructions are issued for immediate compliance:
+To complete the physical verification of GST registration SOP of such taxpayers, the following instructions are issued for immediate compliance:

 - All deemed registrations will be subjected to a compulsory post-registration verification.